Big Brother (Albanian TV series) season 7: Development

 When the sixth season of Big Brother Albania ended, Top Channel released a statement saying that the sixth season would be the last of the series in Albania.
 Two months later, Arbana Osmani said in an interview for Albanian magazine Anabel that Big Brother would be taking a break from the 2013–14 season to return in 2015 with the seventh season.
 Osmani also said that she was focusing more on the Albanian version of MasterChef, that then, was rumored to start in January.
 However, MasterChef Albania was postponed and was set to start on March 8, 2014 with no host at all.
-During November, the Albanian television news portal IMA Albania posted an exclusive news saying that Big Brother Albania would return with a seventh season on February, 2014.
+During November, the Albanian television news portal IMA Albania posted an exclusive news saying that Big Brother Albania would return with a seventh season in February 2014.
 The news was later confirmed by trusted sources inside Top Channel.
 The production team of Big Brother Albania had to undergo some series of changes after last year's viewership drop.
 First it was announced that four-year signature executive producer Rezart Aga wouldn't be returning and Zefina Hasani was going to replace him.
 Hasani at the time was also executive producing Dancing with the Stars and expressed her wish to return to the crew of Big Brother Albania during a live television interview.
 Edi Oga, game show personality, was also hired to be the author of the games and the weekly tasks this year.
 When the show started he was confirmed to be one of the producers of the show.
 Arjan Konomi left the chair of the panelist eight hours before the season premiere and season one co-panelist, Armand Peza, replaced him.
 The night of the live show was also moved from Saturdays to Fridays at 21:00 CET to give Big Brother a longer-lasting time slot.

 Before the seventh season began the producers of the series promised a lot of changes and a return to the basic format of Big Brother.
 They also promised a reduced number of housemates, unlike any other season.
 However, these changes were dismissed as soon as the second live show and the third one brought in some of the worst ratings for this show in many years.
 As for the number of housemates, the seventh season ranks third with twenty-four housemates, only behind season five's twenty-five and season four's twenty-six housemates.